Sajal Aly

 Sajal Ali (born 17 January 1994) is a Pakistani actress and model who predominantly works in television and films.
-One of Pakistan's highest-paid actresses, Aly has received several accolades including five Hum Awards and a Lux Style Award out of thirteen nominations.
+She has received five Hum Awards and a Lux Style Award out of thirteen nominations.
 She was honoured with Tamgha-e-Imtiaz by the government of Pakistan.

 She began her career with Geo TV's sitcom Nadaaniyaan (2009) and later on appeared in leading role in soap opera Mehmoodabad Ki Malkain (2011).
 She took on to supporting roles in several television productions and had a breakthrough and critical success with the thriller Nanhi (2013) which earned her first nomination of Lux Style Award for Best TV Actress.
 Further praise came for her portrayals in the family dramatic Sannata (2013-14) and Khuda Dekh Raha Hai (2015) for which she received Best TV Actress nomination at the Lux Style Awards.

 Aly since done some variety of work and is best known for her head strong portrayals of Dr. Zubiya Asfandyar in Yaqeen Ka Safar (2017), Sassi in O Rangreza (2017–18), Momina Sultan in Alif (2019), Rabia Safeer in Sinf-e-Aahan (2021) and Aaliya Agha in Kuch Ankahi (2023) all of which her performances were better received and the first two of these earned her the Hum Award for Best Actress Popular and Best Actress respectively.

 Early life and family

-Aly was born on 17 January 1994 in Lahore Pakistan.
-She has one sister Saboor Ali, who is also an actress and one brother.
-In 2017, her mother, Rahat died of cancer.
-Speaking on it during an interview she said, "Whatever happened next is still a blur.
-The day my mother died, this very lounge was filled with people.
-I have no clue how I found the strength to get through it all, but I did".